The Main Parts of a Garage Door System

 More common in older systems

-Without properly functioning springs, a garage door would be nearly impossible to lift.
+Without properly function springs, a garage door would be nearly impossible to lift.

 Step 4: Cables and Drums Assist with Balance